 \subsubsection{Discussion regarding the choice of $r$}

-From the above algorithmic comparisons we have observed that the proposed method either for $\ell_1$ or $\ell_\infty$ deliver an accurate solution (as other algorithmic strategies) but faster and with the possibility to include the strong-hierarchy constraint without inner iterations.
-In the following experiments, we will thus focus on comparisons between weak/strong $\ell_1$ or $\ell_\infty$ using the proposed algorithm (``Weak-PD-$\ell_\infty$'' , ``Weak-PD-$\ell_1$'' , ``Strong-PD-$\ell_\infty$'' , ``Strong-PD-$\ell_1$'').
-We perform 20 simulations and the average performance with the associated variances are presented in Fig.~\ref{fig:lambdacomparison} for different values of the regularization parameter $\lambda$.
-Moreover, the performance obtained by cross-validation are presented Table~\ref{tab:simufinalres}. \begin{enumerate} \item[i)] The good behaviour of the strong hierarchy constraint clearly appear for both datasets.
-Indeed, we recall that the data have been created with strong hierarchy structure and we can clearly observe that for both datasets the performance with the strong hierarchy constraint are always better either for $r=1$ or $r=+\infty$. \item[ii)] In our set of experiments, the regularization with $r=1$ always leads to better performance than with $r=+\infty$. \item[iii)] MSE values associated with the Dataset100-030 are larger, probably due to overfitting.
+From the above algorithmic comparisons, we have observed that the proposed method, either for $\ell_1$ or $\ell_\infty ,$ delivers an accurate solution (as other algorithmic strategies) but faster and with the possibility to include the strong-hierarchy constraint without inner iterations.
+In the following analysis, we will thus focus on comparisons between weak/strong $\ell_1$ or $\ell_\infty$ using the proposed algorithm (``Weak-PD-$\ell_\infty$'' , ``Weak-PD-$\ell_1$'' , ``Strong-PD-$\ell_\infty$'' , ``Strong-PD-$\ell_1$'').
+The average performance with the associated variances are presented in Fig.~\ref{fig:lambdacomparison} for different values of the regularization parameter $\lambda$.
+Moreover, the performance obtained by hold-out validation are presented in Tab.~\ref{tab:simufinalres}.
+It can be observed that: \begin{enumerate} \item[i)] The good behavior of the strong hierarchy constraint clearly appears for both datasets.
+Indeed, we recall that the data have been created with strong hierarchical structure and we can clearly observe that for both datasets the performances with the strong hierarchical constraint are always better either for $r=1$ or $r=+\infty$; \item[ii)] In our set of experiments, the regularization with $r=1$ always leads to better performance than with $r=+\infty$; \item[iii)] For ``Weak-PD-$\ell_\infty$'', MSE values associated with the Dataset100-030 are larger, probably due to overfitting.
 This assumption can be validated by the results obtained on the training dataset. \end{enumerate}